 I’m a big fan of the feel of the mattress.
 I slept on it without the sleep tracker for several nights to get a good feel for it on its own, and I really enjoyed it.
-I would note that when you put the sleep tracker on the mattress, it changes the feel of the mattress a bit.
+I would note that when people put the sleep tracker on the mattress, it changes the feel of the mattress a bit.
 To me, it’s a less comfortable sleep surface with the sleep tracker on it, and I think most people would agree.
 It’s not the end of the world, but it’s something to note.

 What Are The Features Of The Sleep Tracker?

-- There is a “smart” alarm feature and people can run sleep experiments to see how different things affect your sleep
+- There is a “smart” alarm feature and people can run sleep experiments to see how different things affect their sleep

 What Does the Sleep Tracker Actually Track?

-- What time you go to bed and their breathing rate
+- What time people go to bed and their breathing rate

 - Temperature in bed and someone’s usual bedtime (over time)

 - Number of hour slept and the time people actually fall asleep

 - Room temperature as well a light levels

 - Tossing and turning and how deep someone’s sleep was

 - Heart rate, noise levels, and humidity in the room

 I probably missed a couple of other things the tracker actually tracks.
-The overall point is that it tracks A LOT of different things and you get a really interesting picture of how well you are sleeping.
+The overall point is that it tracks A LOT of different things and people get a really interesting picture of how well they are sleeping.
 I think most people will be very surprised by the results of their sleep.
 Living in New York City, I know there are outside noises that wake me up a lot, but the tracking data showed that was a much bigger problem than I even realized, for example.